KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

    - node_helper.js: Line 108, Column 53: Unsafe usage of optional chaining.
 If it short-circuits with 'undefined' the evaluation will throw TypeError. (rule: no-unsafe-optional-chaining)
    - node_helper.js: Line 164, Column 7: Unsafe usage of ReturnStatement. (rule: no-unsafe-finally)
    - node_helper.js: Line 177, Column 53: 'next' is defined but never used. (rule: no-unused-vars)
+   - package.json: Line 5, Column 3: Package top-level property "main" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
+   - package.json: Line 6, Column 3: Package top-level property "scripts" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
+   - package.json: Line 6, Column 14: Package scripts are not alphabetized (rule: package-json/sort-collections)
+   - package.json: Line 12, Column 3: Package top-level property "repository" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
+   - package.json: Line 16, Column 3: Package top-level property "keywords" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
+   - package.json: Line 20, Column 3: Package top-level property "author" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
+   - package.json: Line 21, Column 3: Package top-level property "license" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
+   - package.json: Line 22, Column 3: Package top-level property "bugs" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
+   - package.json: Line 25, Column 3: Package top-level property "homepage" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)

 ### [MMM-CalendarExt2 by MMM-CalendarExt2](https://github.com/MMM-CalendarExt2/MMM-CalendarExt2)